-- 74. (1) A supplier shall - - (a) provide such services as are approved by the consumer; and - (b) not require a consumer to commit to pay for services which, in addition to those contracted, may, in the opinion of the supplier, be necessary or appropriate.
+- (a) provide such services as are approved by the consumer; and - (b) not require a consumer to commit to pay for services which, in addition to those contracted, may, in the opinion of the supplier, be necessary or appropriate.

 - (2) A consumer shall not be liable to pay for any service not unapproved by him. - 75.
 (1) A supplier who offers repair services to a consumer shall keep a record stating -